Rosuavio/system-configs/docs/common-vs-local-config.md

 On my systems I prefer to build to run updates and rebuild my system locally.
 This means that changes are always end up being deployed threw a `nixos-rebuild` on machine locally.
 That being the case it means I can easily have the configuration for each machine locally on the machine if I want.
-At the sametime many of my machines repeat the same bits of configuration that I like to have across  multiple if not all of my machines.
+At the same time many of my machines repeat the same bits of configuration that I like to have across multiple if not all of my machines.
 Such common config can live somewhere all my machines can easily access it to pull it down for used in local builds.